zwang452/djangoWebApp/README.md

 # djangoWebApp
 Project djangoWebApp is a basic blogging web application that allows admins to update authors and posts into its database with simple HTML forms.
-This project is created as part of the Co=op application to SmallCloud Technologies using Django and Tailwind CSS.
+This project is created as part of the Co-op application to SmallCloud Technologies using Django and Tailwind CSS.

 ## Views/functionalities implemented